 To avoid all of these issues and minimize long-term labeling costs, it’s always best to choose quality and long-term savings over up-front costs.
 For true cost savings, it is imperative that you make sure your labels and printing supplies match your application requirements.

-One simple way to do that is to invest in Zebra barcode labels and supplies.
-Zebra manufactures all of its products with ISO-certified quality processes and rigorous pre-testing to ensure proper adhesion, scannability, durability, and minimal printhead wear.
+One simple way to do that is to invest in the best barcode labels and supplies.
+At SK&T, one of our esteemed partners is Zebra Technologies.
+Zebra, for example, manufactures all of its products with ISO-certified quality processes and rigorous pre-testing to ensure proper adhesion, scannability, durability, and minimal printhead wear.

 At SK&T, we carry over 500 stock Zebra printing supplies products, and when you use Zebra printers and agree to use Zebra supplies exclusively, you also get 100% guaranteed protection against premature printhead replacements.